Joteghanashyam

 Joteghanashyam is a village and a gram panchayat in Daspur II CD Block in Ghatal subdivision of Paschim Medinipur district in the state of West Bengal, India.

 Geography

-There are six villages under Joteghanashyam Gram Panchayat.
-They are Joteghanashyam, Satpota, Gourichak, Dongabhanga, Gomokpota, and Narayanchak.
+There are seven villages under Joteghanashyam Gram Panchayat.
+They are Joteghanashyam, Satpota, Gourichak, Dongabhanga, Nona-narayanchak, Gomokpota, and Narayanchak.

 Demographics

 As per 2011 Census of India Joteghanashaym had a total population of 15,200 of which 7,833 (52%) were males and 7,367 (48%) were females.
 Population below 6 years was 1,616.
 The total number of literates in Joteghanashyam was 11,851 (77.97% of the population over 6 years).